Have you ever heard of a pomander?

 Pomanders were used to mask odors (as you can imagine!) and ward off diseases in the Middle Ages and were made form gold, silver or even wood and filled with a spice mixture.

-They evolved into the clove studded oranges that are common today.
+They evolved into the clove studded orange pomander that are common today.

 These are anything but common.